 Benchmark Description: The benchmark consists of 20% MSCI ACWI & 20% HFRX Equity Hedge Fund & 60% BBgBarc US Corporate High Yield rebalanced annually.
 MSCI ACWI is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
 The MSCI ACWI consists of 46 country indexes comprising 23 developed and 23 emerging market country indexes.
 The HFRX Equity Hedge Index encompasses various equity hedge strategies that combine core long holdings of equities with short sales of stock, stock indices, related derivatives, or other financial instruments related to the equity markets.
 The BBgBarc U.S. Corporate High-Yield Index covers the U.S. dollar-denominated, non-investment grade, fixed-rate, taxable corporate bond market.
 Securities are classified as high-yield if the middle rating of Moody's, Fitch, and S&P is Ba1/BB+/BB+ or below.
 Benchmark returns are net of withholding taxes.
 Index returns reflect the reinvestment of income and other earnings, are provided to represent the investment environment shown, and are not covered by the report of independent verifiers.
-The benchmark for this composite was changed on 5/1/2017 to better reflect the fixed income characteristics of the composite.
-The previous benchmark for the fixed income segment of the composite was the Barclays U.S. Aggregate Bond.
+The benchmark for the fixed income segment of the composite was the Barclays U.S. Aggregate Bond.
 The benchmark returns for all periods now consist of 20% MSCI ACWI & 20% HFRX Equity Hedge Fund & 60% BBgBarc US Corporate High Yield.
 Additional information regarding the benchmark change is available upon request.